j3rrywan9/spring-study/docs/mvc.md

 #### Supported method argument types

+* `@PathVariable` annotated parameters for access to URI template variables.
+* `@RequestParam` annotated parameters for access to specific Servlet request parameters.
 * `java.util.Map` / `org.springframework.ui.Model` / `org.springframework.ui.ModelMap` for enriching the implicit model that is exposed to the web view.

 #### Supported method return types